What is a property search and why do I need one?

 Copies of S106's are available to download free of charge from our website.
 If you are unable to find the document you are looking for, please contact the Planning department direct.

-Copies of these agreements can be obtained via Hertfordshire County Council for a fee of £35 per agreement.
+Copies of these agreements can be obtained via Hertfordshire County Council.

 CON29 The Enquiries of Local Authorities Form

 This is an enquiries form, so although the information revealed is not binding, it could still affect your property.